Cheesy vegan hasselback potatoes are a delicious side dish or appetizer, especially for game day!

-Hasselback potatoes just got a huge upgrade; we stuffed ours with Field Roast Chao Tomato Cayenne “Cheese” Slices for a vegan twist on a traditional (read: boring) baked potato!
+Hasselback potatoes just got a huge upgrade.
+We stuffed them with Field Roast Chao Tomato Cayenne "Cheese" Slices for a vegan twist on a traditional (read: boring) baked potato!
 These babies are the perfect game day snack, especially topped with vegan sour cream and fresh chives.

 There are a few important tips we've learned about preparing hasselback potatoes:

 - Slice a bit off the bottom of the potato so it lays flat on the cutting board.
 This makes the potato much easier to cut and prevents it from rolling around on the baking sheet.

 - Use a VERY sharp knife.
 A dull knife will make this a difficult and tedious process and the likelihood of injury is far greater.

 - The key is to slice down as far as you can without cutting through the potato.
 Instead of eyeballing it, place a chopstick on either side of the potato to stop your knife as you slice down.
 This will prevent you from slicing through to the bottom.

 - Enlist the help of a friend or family member.
 This may seem silly, but hasselbacking is a relatively time-intensive task (unless you're a knife ninja pro, which I am not).
 It will be much more enjoyable if you split the task with a helper.

 We kept this recipe pretty simple (just the potatoes + olive oil + salt & pepper + the vegan cheese + toppings).
 If you'd prefer to change things up, try swapping olive oil with melted vegan butter.
 You could also mix th butter with some garlic and fresh herbs.
 So flavorful!